Sway is used to control and dampen the effects of the Force of Inertia.

 We will continue building on this to formalize sway's role as a stability mechanism in Swing dances.

-โSway is the elegant solution of the human body to a Newtonian inconvenience.โ โ The Great Philosopher Nandhra
+“Sway is the elegant solution of the human body to a Newtonian inconvenience.” – The Great Philosopher Nandhra

 In figures like the Forward and Backward Locks in Quickstep, sway is used to manage linear inertia.
-As the dancer rises and then "falls" forward, potential energy (PE) is converted to kinetic energy (KE), generating high-speed travel.

 Though there is minimal turn, sway appears subtly to: